psathyrella/partis/docs/subcommands.md

 | `--paired-loci`                  | simulate paired heavy and light chain sequences details [here](paired-loci.md#simulation).
 | `--mean-cells-per-droplet <mean>`| simulates the effect of multiple cells per droplet in 10x single-cell data: draw the number of cells per droplet from a geometric distribution with this mean value
 | `--light-chain-fractions <dict>` | fraction of events with igk vs igl in paired simulation, in form \'igk,f1:igl,f2\', where f1+f2 must equal to 1
+| `--single-light-locus <locus>` | only use this light chain locus (really just a shorthand for setting one of the fractions in --light-chain-fractions to 0)

 **Tree control:**